Skip to content

 The Problem

 This gets worse across sessions.
-Different agents in different sessions reach for different patterns — what TechDebt.guru calls pattern divergence [14].
-One session uses the repository pattern, the next uses direct DB calls.
+Different agents in different sessions reach for different patterns.
+One uses the repository pattern, the next uses direct DB calls.
 Each looks correct individually.
-Collectively, your architecture is being rewritten by committee — a committee that never met.
+That’s the problem.
+Drift doesn’t announce itself.
+You just open the codebase one morning and there are three ways to fetch a user, and the agent in your current session is suggesting a fourth.

 The Solution